ANIKET-SHIVAM/271-AI/README.md

 **dict.txt** contains all the valid words in the game's dictionary.
 Ideally we'll load these words in a trie (not memory efficient unless we use a compact trie), but for our purposes we can trade off space for the speed of fast dictionary lookups.
 We'll likely have to customize our own version of the radix/patricia/suffix tree so we can find words via certain patterns and words that are similiar to another word.

+---
 ### AI Approach

 I'm just brainstorming here, but here's what I had in mind:

 TODO:
-Find all valid words that can be formed using the 7 letters available.

--Find all permutations and check if it is contained in the dictionary.
+Find all valid words that can be formed using the 7 letters available. i,e. find all permutations and check if it is contained in the dictionary.

--Add these words to a priority queue using the word point value (without modifiers) as a key.
+Add these words to a priority queue using the word point value (without modifiers) as a key.

-(Each letter has it's own point value, total points of any word equals equals the sum of all points of the letters + any modifiers the letters are placed on: Tripple Letter, Tripple Word, Double Letter, Double Word)
+(Each letter has its own point value, total points of any word equals equals the sum of all points of the letters + any modifiers the letters are placed on: Tripple Letter, Tripple Word, Double Letter, Double Word)

--For our preliminary heuristic, we can ignore the modifiers.
+For our preliminary heuristic, we can ignore the modifiers.

--At some point, we'll have to include the points with modifiers.
+At some point, we'll have to include the points with modifiers.

 Words can also be formed by using existing tiles/letters on the game board.
 We'll have to iterate through each letter on the board and add it to our pool of currently available letters.
 Then recompute all  valid words.

-After some analysis, we can probably make inferences on how to algorithmitically simply this process.
+After some analysis, we can probably make inferences on how to simplify this algorithm.